 Clever.
 Begrudgingly, I loosened the veil.

 Zedra said, “Hmph!” and shook her head.
 “I paid you to praise me.
-The moon needs some adoration, too.”
+The moon needs adoration, too.”
 She grinned impishly.

 “Radiance leaps from your sandstone cheek — ancient eyes full of love — a spirit that sails, piercing the mists with its bow…”

-While the poet flung flowers at her from his tongue, I studied what was going on in the square.
-Snaking lines stood before all the favorites: Babar of Zunduq, from a city deep in the jungles of Kashan, positioned himself near what I think was a pleasure house and sat high upon a mechanical elephant.
+While the poet flung flowers at her from his tongue, I studied the square.
+Snaking lines stood before all the favorites: Babar of Zunduq, from a city deep in the jungles of Kashan, positioned himself near what I believed was a pleasure house and sat high upon a mechanical elephant.
 He rained warlike songs upon the gholam, pashas, and khazis who lined up before him.
 At the entrance to a coffeehouse, a beardless boy named Jilqees composed rhyming verses, mostly about magical, faraway places, which he’d learned about from the pirates and sailors who frequented his nighttime job.
 But the longest line belonged to a man I’d never seen before, who sat upon a brass throne studded with fake emeralds and rubies.
 A Himyarite, judging by his skin, which was the color of deep soil.
-Unlike the gholam around us, who were mostly Himyarites too, this man seemed rather frail of build.
+Unlike the gholam around us, who were mostly Himyarites too, this man seemed frail of build.
 And he wasn’t shouting his verses, like the other poets, but writing them on parchment with a rather fat brush.
 Why was he so favored?

 The poet in green silk squinted at the Himyarite and said, “Oh, that fool.
 Been here a week and everyone is falling over his verse.”
 The venom in his voice could kill a snake.

 The poet huffed.
 “Toss a silver at his feet and he’ll spew the vilest insults — truly unholy, vulgar.”